nailuj05/noob/README.md

 any changes made to the noob.c file will automatically be build and then executed, argc and argv are passed along aswell.

+noob will also always change its working directory to the dir its executable lies in, this allows for relative paths to work, even when calling noob from another directory.

 ## documentation

 to make life a bit easier when constructing your build i also implemented functions that might help you do just that.